Anna M. Nogar

-- Colonial Mexican literature and cultural studies, with focus on communities of reading and mystical writing
+- Colonial Mexican literature and cultural studies: women, marginalized authors, communities of reading, religious writing

 Sisters in Blue/Hermanas de azul: Sor María de Ágreda Comes to New Mexico/ Sor María de Ágreda viene a Nuevo México